shivankushsingh09/Rock-Paper-Scissor-Game/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [License](#license) file for details.